 WordPress is a cultural phenomenon when it comes to publishing online.
-What started as a simple blogging tool in 2003 has become the most popular open-source content management system (CMS) in the world powering WordPress.com and millions of sites worldwide.
-There are a number of alternatives including the very popular Read more…
+What started as a simple blogging tool in 2003 has become the most popular… Read More »Security and Backup Essentials for WordPress

 When blogging started to gather steam a decade ago, you had (and still have) three ways of receiving comments.
-The first still which still holds to today are traditional style commenting done by a person reading your article.
-Then came the bots and the comment spam which has today become Read more…
+The first still which still holds… Read More »This is how you stop Trackback and Pingback spam in WordPress

 WordPress v2.9 introduced Post Thumbnails (now called Featured Images).
-Since then the WordPress plugin repository has seen a host of plugins that help you create thumbnails, import images, resize them and regenerate them.
-In this post, I’ll feature five plugins that I’ve come across and use that make your thumbnail Read more…
+Since then the WordPress plugin repository has seen a host of plugins that help you create… Read More »5 Free WordPress plugins for handling Thumbnails

 WordPress powers 20% of the web.
 Which probably explains why Google has also jumped onto the WordPress plugin bandwagon.
 The Google team announced the beta version of Google Publisher WordPress plugin.